 'Sampling' implies a temporal mode of dealing with shock.
 In 'A Note on the Mystic Writing Pad' Freud elaborates on this process, characterizing the top two layers of the pad - the cellophane and wax - as like the system perception-consciousness.
 Freud adds 'I had a further suspicion that this discontinuous method of functioning of the system Pcpt.-Cs.
 Lies at the origin of the concept of time'.
-This makes time a function of the organic basis of mental activity, the on-off flickering of attention and the filtering of impressions in relation to any object of perception.
+This makes time a function of the organic basis of mental activity, the on-off flickering of attention in relation to any object of perception.

-In fact, for all that the metaphor of permanent inscription seems to dominate the 'Mystic Writing Pad', Freud's thinking on the 'discontinuous method of functioning' seems not so far from psychological orthodoxy.
+For all that the metaphor of permanent inscription seems to dominate the 'Mystic Writing Pad', Freud's thinking seems not so far from psychological orthodoxy.
 When William James in Principles of Psychology asks 'To what cerebral process is the sense of time due?', he answers that time is a product of the fact that sensations linger in the perceptual apparatus, like after-images: